 The success or failure of first delivery attempts can have a significant effect on your logistics costs as well as your customer satisfaction levels, impacting your profit margin.
 There are several reasons why first delivery attempts have such an important role.

 Each attempted delivery or redelivery is expensive.
 Freight rates vary based on the type of truck used, the size of the truck, the distance of the route, the time frame required and the type of shipping services used.
 On average, national van rates currently cost $2.84 a mile, according to data from truck marketplace provider DAT.com summarized by factoring solution provider TCI Business Capital.

 Every mile you ship costs you money.
-Each time an order goes out for delivery after a first delivery attempt costs increasingly more money.
-So for a second delivery attempt, your shipping costs double.
-If you make a third delivery attempt, your costs triple.
+Each time an order is sent out for delivery after a first delivery attempt costs increasingly more money.
+So for a second delivery attempt shipping costs double, and they triple for a third delivery attempt.

 Moreover, you’re most likely not charging customers extra shipping costs for these additional redelivery attempts, so every second delivery attempt comes right out of your profit margin.
 This is why the largest shipping and delivery companies prioritize first attempt delivery rate (FADR) as a critical delivery KPI (key performance indicator).

 The need for delivery exceptions management

 The cost of second delivery attempt efforts can be compounded when companies don’t have strong procedures in place for managing delivery exceptions.

 For example, a severe snow storm may slow shipments for an entire area.
 When this happens, it requires a reshuffling of resources to schedule redelivery, incurring the costs associated with multiple delivery attempts.